 Expanding on Black Label, an upgraded blend is offered under the name of Double Black Label, immediately identifiable by its enigmatic gold band.
 This scotch is elevated just a touch above its Black Label counterpart due to its far richer peat presence and remarkable storage in heavily charred oak casks.
 This maltier version is also aged for at least 12 years and boasts an oaky, almost cinnamon flavor profile that sets it apart as a bolder blend best enjoyed on cold winter holidays with its warming sensibilities.

 Gold Label Reserve is a succulent blend aged for 18 years that is best enjoyed slowly sipped in a Glencairn glass with a cigar to match.
 At once smooth and enveloping, this scotch has a subtle spice accompanied by sweet vanilla and honey notes.
 Also prevalent in the nose of Gold Label Reserve is a fruity smell reminiscent of nutmeg and banana flavors, making this a unique drinking experience firmly entrenched on the more luxurious side of the scotch spectrum.

-Platinum Label is another fine 18 year offering that tantalizes with diverse cherry and toffee flavored characteristics.
+The Platinum Label is another fine 18-year offering that tantalizes with diverse cherry and toffee-flavored characteristics.
 Supplementing this is a rich smokiness that is cut with an almost sweet, enveloping profile that rounds out this sophisticated blended spirit.
 You will find this to be a truly satisfying elixir for the apt scotch enthusiast, with delicately balanced potent flavors in abundance.